 Martin A. Lee is the co-founder and director of Project CBD and the author of several books, including Smoke Signals: A Social History of Marijuana–Medical, Recreational and Scientific, which received the American Botanical Council’s James A. Duke Award for Excellence in Botanical Literature.
 Named by High Times as one of the 100 most influential people in cannabis, he is the 2016 winner of the Emerald Cup’s Lifetime Achievement Award.
 Lee is also co-founder of the media watch group FAIR (Fairness & Accuracy In Reporting) and the author of Acid Dreams: The Complete Social History of LSD–The CIA, the Sixties and Beyond.

-Zoe Sigman is the Program Director for Project CBD as well as the Science Editor for and occasional contributor to Broccoli Magazine.
-She has built out educational content focusing on scientific information about cannabis for organizations like Farma and Groundworks Industries, Phylos Bioscience, Oregon Health and Sciences University (OHSU), and Hudson Hemp.
+Zoe Sigman is the Program Director for Project CBD as well as the Science Editor for Broccoli Magazine.
+She has built out educational content focusing on scientific information about cannabis for organizations like Farma and Groundworks Industries, Oregon Health and Sciences University (OHSU), and Hudson Hemp.
 She has testified about CBD and cannbis regulation to the FDA, and regularly speaks about cannabis and cannabis science to patients, medical professionals, and consumers.

 Chief Science Writer